 Top Flex Activities

-- Support mentoring programs to match more experienced quality professionals at larger hospitals with less experienced quality staff at CAHs to receive peer support, establish relationships to combine resources and build knowledge and skill through shared experiences
+ASHNHA also supports mentoring programs to match more experienced quality professionals at larger hospitals with less experienced quality staff at CAHs to receive peer support, establish relationships to combine resources, and build knowledge and skill through shared experiences.

-New federal and state initiatives focused on health care delivery system reform are increasing with an effort to move the health care system toward paying providers for value of care rather than volume of care.
-The activities in this area will focus on assessing CAH readiness and supporting one or more multi-stakeholder processes to explore new models of care for rural communities.
-The activities in year one will focus on technical assistance subcontractor support to explore options and best practices suited to CAHs through a multi-stakeholder effort involving patients, providers, payers, Medicaid and other key entities.
+New federal and state initiatives focused on health care delivery system reform are increasing, with an effort to move the health care system toward paying providers for value of care rather than volume of care.
+Alaska's activities in this area are focused on assessing CAH readiness for value and supporting one or more multi-stakeholder processes to explore new models of care for rural communities.
+The activities in year two will focus on technical assistance subcontractor support to explore options and best practices suited to CAHs through a multi-stakeholder effort involving patients, providers, payers, Medicaid and other key entities.

 The hospitals in Alaska are involved in three informal networks:

 - Quality imporovement (QI) involving the Chief Nursing Officers (CNO)

 - Operational improvement involving the Chief Executive Officers (CEO)